Best Non Toxic Bathroom Cleaner (2023)

 - A 50/50 vinegar/water solution will clean tile, counters, cabinet fronts and soap scum in the sink.

 - A baking soda and water paste will clean stuck on gunk in the shower and tub (use vinegar instead of water for really tough stains).

 Non Toxic Bathroom Cleaner: Toilets

-It is plant based and completely non-toxic.
+It is completely non-toxic.
 It is also great for everyday cleaning around the home!

 For toilet bowls with stubborn stains, try this fool proof DIY toilet bowl cleaner that is septic safe!
 It is a non toxic toilet bowl cleaner that you will be amazed at the results.